 Documents Required for France Visa:

 - 2 Photographs

 - Letter of Acceptance from the University

-- You will need to prove your economical independency, too.
-A student must have minimum funds of 800 Euro a month for the duration of the program to cover for the living and tuition expenses.
+- You will need to prove your economical independence, too.
+A student must have minimum funds of 800 Euro a month for the duration of the program to cover the living and tuition expenses.

 If you are willing to Study and Work in France, there will be a work permit requires for the same.
 Working while study in France will not only ease the financial aspect of the tuition fees, but also will help you with living expenses.

 Also Check Out: Scholarships Available to Study in France